Collection migration guide

-View-driven interface: The collection interface organizes handler methods and event callbacks around the currently displayed view.
+View-driven interface: The collection interface organizes delegate methods and event callbacks around the currently displayed view.
 Event callbacks are triggered only for the channels or messages that are currently being displayed.

-Effortless event handling: By assigning a collection handler, the data source for your channel and message views are automatically updated when an event is triggered.
-You can set your handler, and the collection handles the event updates to your data source.
+Effortless event handling: By assigning a collection delegate, the data source for your channel and message views are automatically updated when an event is triggered.
+You can set your delegate, and the collection handles the event updates to your data source.

 Automated updates upon reconnection: Collections handle channel and message updates automatically upon app reconnection, eliminating the need for manual intervention.

 Local caching capabilities: Collections also handle local caching of chat data for offline messaging.